Forest Bathing Australia -The Benefits of (Shinrin-Yoku)

 The majority of the research found that people who went on forest bathing visits every one to four weeks benefited.
 It's best if you can go as often as possible.
 Positive effects were observed even in just seven days following a forest bathing trip and up to 30 days later.

-Please choose a place with a lot of conifer trees, but any thickly wooded region would suffice.
-Don't forget the all-natural mosquito repellent in summer if the forest is teeming with biting insects!
+Select a location abundant with conifer trees, though any densely wooded area will do.
+Remember to bring natural mosquito repellent in summer if the forest is full of biting insects!

 You can't relax if you're sweating, swiping at mosquitoes, or noisy youngsters are running around.
 Select a location with a pleasant temperature and minimum noise and distractions.
 Likewise, if you are afraid of animals or feel isolated and remote, this will not help you relax and soak up the benefits of forest bathing.